Flint water crisis charges dismissed against ex-Gov. Snyder

 Flint residents complained about the water’s smell, taste and appearance, raising health concerns and reporting rashes, hair loss and other problems.
 Snyder didn’t acknowledge that lead was a problem until 17 months after the water switch, in fall 2015, when he pledged to take action.

-Snyder acknowledged that state government had botched the water switch, especially regulators who didn’t require certain treatments.
-But his lawyers argued that criminal charges were the result of “political persecution” by the attorney general’s office.
+He agreed that state government had botched the water switch, especially regulators who didn’t require certain treatments.
+But his defense team denies that Snyder’s conduct rose to the level of any crime.

 Michigan prosecutors typically file charges in a district court after a police investigation.
 A one-judge grand jury was rare and had mostly been used in Detroit and Flint to protect witnesses who could testify in private about violent crimes.

-State prosecutors, however, chose that path in the Flint water saga to hear evidence in secret and get indictments against Snyder and others.
+State prosecutors, working with Wayne County prosecutor Kym Worthy, chose that path in the Flint water saga to hear evidence in secret and get indictments against Snyder and others.

 But the state Supreme Court unanimously said a one-judge grand jury can’t issue indictments.
 The process apparently had never been challenged.